Letter: Requiem for Sonora -- again. And again.

 One can, with effort, pity a person so maimed that he is willing to destroy entire ecosystems, bend and break laws, insult indigenous conservators of sacred places, and squander our physical and fiscal inheritance to build a medieval monument to his own vanity.

-Pity, perhaps, but how can we forgive when the daily assaults continue? -- to the San Pedro, to Quitobaquito Springs, and to all the cherished places and public lands between.
+Pity, perhaps, but how can we forgive when the daily assaults continue? -- to the San Pedro, to Quitobaquito Springs, and to cherished places and public lands between.

 When we are only memory, perhaps earth will heal itself, somehow transformed, but this place will not be this place.